 The new growth of 'Rainbow' Doghobble is a striking blend of white, pink and green changing to cream and green as it matures, Leucothoe fontanesiana 'Rainbow' has white fragrant flowers in May.
 A selection by Girard Nursery in Ohio.
 Evergreen, turning plum colored in winter.

 The leathery narrow green leaves of Greybush Spicebush turn the most spectacular combination of orange, red and purple in fall.
 Leaves are held throughout the winter, turning a very attractive tan.
 Since it holds its leaves, Lindera angustifolia (formerly glauca var. salicifolia) is a good screening alternative for traditional evergreens.
 Shiny black small fruit appears in the fall.
 It is Landscape Architect Michael Van Valkenburgh's newest favorite all-season shrub.

 PRN Preferred: Super shrub!
 Attractive all four seasons.
 In the fall, many customers have asked "What's that shrub that looks like it is on fire?!".
 Truly, unbeatable fall color.

 Lindera benzoin has delicate pale yellow flowers in early spring, a standout in leafless woodsy vistas.
-In the fall the lemon-yellow foliage lights up the woods.
+The leaves, twigs and fruit are all fantastically fragrant when bruised and in that way great for connecting people to nature In the fall the lemon yellow foliage lights up the woods.
 Plants are dioecious and female plants produce shiny red fruit which is an important food source for migrating birds.
+It is a host plant for the Eastern Tiger Swallowtail and Spicebush Swallowtail.
 Our native Spicebush is wet site tolerant and deciduous.